-Feeling a bit like you are living in a fish bowl?
+Feeling a bit exposed by your undressed windows?
 If you asked your neighbors, would they be able to tell you what you had for dinner last night?
 You just might be in need of the perfect window treatment....

 Now that we have determined that you do actually need window treatments, how do we begin sifting through the choices?
 Wood blinds, shutters, pleated shades, Vignettes, Silhouettes, or draperies?
 Phew!
 Let's walk through the options and see if we can figure out the best solution for your space!

 Also known as: Old Reliable.
 Wood blinds are available in painted and stained finishes.
 With or without cloth tapes.
 They are easy to clean and long-lasting.
 One disadvantage is that if your blinds will be raised and lowered everyday (instead of just tilted, to open) the weight of the blinds can damage the mechanism over time.
 Wood blinds are available in a variety of price points, colors and textures.
 Many manufacturers have introduced options with more wood grain and stain variety, in recent years.

 A perennial favorite in warm weather climates, shutters typically offer a larger-scale vane, which allows more visibility through the shutter when they are open.
 Shutters actually mount to the internal wood frame of the window, so they have to be carefully measured and are a custom installation.
 This increased labor makes shutters a more expensive alternative than wood blinds.
 In Northern climates where sunlight is at a premium in winter months, the structure of the shutters can actually decrease the amount of visible glass and subsequent light from your windows.